BuildBlock Comprehensive Guide to ICF Waterproofing

-Building codes require walls below grade with an interior enclosed space that is habitable be waterproofed.
+Building codes require walls below grade with an interior enclosed space that is habitable to be waterproofed.
 There are many waterproofing systems to choose from.
 Many of these are widely used and perform exceptionally well.

 Newer methods are designed to save labor and material costs.
 Spray-on membranes for ICF are beginning to grow as well but currently depend on the regional skills and availability of applicators.
-Research options and choose the solution that will provide the best protection for below grade protection for the life of the structure.
-BuildBlock recommends that all below grade crawlspaces or basements be waterproofed even if not used as a living space.
+Research options and choose the solution that will provide the best protection for below-grade protection for the life of the structure.
+BuildBlock recommends that all below-grade crawlspaces or basements be waterproofed even if not used as a living space.
 Consult local codes, though if not habitable the choice is yours.

 In many installations, a combination of materials offers the best waterproofing performance.
 The primary methods of waterproofing are: peel and stick membranes, liquid systems that are sprayed, rolled, or applied with a trowel, and dimpled drainage mats which are fastened to the ICF walls.